chainguard-dev/edu/content/chainguard/chainguard-images/reference/dotnet-runtime/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Dotnet-runtime"
+    parent: "dotnet-runtime"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Dotnet-runtime** Image.
+This page shows detailed information about all public variants of the Chainguard **dotnet-runtime** Image.

 ## Variants Compared
 The **dotnet-runtime** Chainguard Image currently has 2 public variants: